adeturner/OracleCDCBusinessEvents/README.md

 In these scenarios we are unlikely to maintain transactional consistency of business objects, as individual CDC records may not be processed in order.

-**In this repo we demonstrate an eventually consistent method to generate a proportionately low volume of transactionally consistent business events from a high volume change data capture stream**
+**We demonstrate an eventually consistent method to generate a proportionately low volume of transactionally consistent business events from a high volume change data capture stream**

+The following diagram details the process; note Source and Target can either be separate or the same database.

 ![Overview](/Overview.JPG "Overview of approach")